 We bought this magical estate in June 1997.
 It has a long history, according to records going back over a thousand years.
 The current Manor House was likely to have been built in the 15th century.
 At various times the estate was owned by the Earl of Warwick, the Crown when Henry VIII was King, Sir Thomas and then Mary Boleyn, Sir John Gresham and then other luminaries of their time.
 More recently, in the 1930s Alfred Hitchcock made frequent visits to see his friend the Ealing Film Producer Sir Michael Balcon, who was leasing the Estate.
 So, today we are simply custodians of Henden.
 It is our responsibility to help maintain it in a way that is sustainable for the coming centuries.

 Henden Manor Estate is a dairy farm, located close to Sevenoaks in west Kent.
 We have some 500 acres of land and around 440 Holstein Friesian livestock.
 We milk on average 240 cows twice a day currently to produce around 2.8 million litres per year.
 This milk is supplied to Marks & Spencers.
 We employ six full time and two part time staff.
 The dairy team is one of the youngest in the UK, something we are proud of.

 Our ambitions for Henden are simply to produce the best quality milk under the highest possible sustainable standards of staff and animal welfare, regulatory compliance and environmental protection.
 Economics for our sector, however, remain challenging.
 Milk prices have not supported truly high quality, sustainable farming and in the dairy sector this is evidenced by the fact that over the period January 2009 to July 2017 2,500 farms a year have shut down.
-Putting it another way, the number of dairy farms operating in July 2017 were 21% lower than those in January 2009.
+That is a decline of one fifth of the original total.

 We hope you enjoy this website and find it interesting and useful.
 We have enjoyed putting it together.